shaneak03/TutorSeek/README.md

 # TutorSeek
 ## A mobile application to connect students with freelance tutors.
-### Our tech stack includes: React Native, Expo, PostgreSQL, Jest, Docker and Supabase
+### Our tech stack includes: React Native, Expo, PostgreSQL, Jest, Docker and Supabase.
 ### Features:
 #### 1. User Authentication and Validation
 #### 2. Tutor Profile Listing